Writing Our Own Future

 "How could I not?"
 I reply, looking into her eyes once more.
 "They are my children.
 You were kind enough to let their existence be known to me, so essentially, I should thank you.
 And I would very much like it if you came back to Mirkwood with me."

 "Really?" she gives me a doubtful look.
 "You don't want more time to think about it?
 Really, I can wait for your decision."

 As far as Isa and I are concerned, I do not want to rush into anything.
-I know it was difficult to come here after the distance between us and I want her to feel comfortable being around me again.
+I know it was difficult to come here after the distance between us and I want her to feel comfortable around me again.
 Her guard is up just like when she first arrived here in England.
 What is to become of us only the gods know.
-Even my own heart I was keeping a close eye on.
+Even my own heart I am keeping a close eye on.